tlshaheen/api_docs/doc/webhooks.md

 Samples for earlier webhook versions
 ------------------------------------

-Donation webhooks created before Feb 25, 2014 will keep receiving an earlier version of webhook payload.
-For the donation webhook to return the most recent version of the payload the existing donation webhook has to be deleted first and the re-registered.
+Donation webhooks created before Feb 25, 2014 (version 2 and below) will keep receiving an earlier version of webhook payload.
+For the donation webhook to return the most recent version of the payload, the existing donation webhook has to be deleted first and the re-registered.

 ### Donation Success/Update/Cancel